actframework/act-doc/en/controller.md

 If you have a template file created in proper location, ActFramework will render that file and put the render result into the response body

+**Tips** Although it does not require a controller to extend any class, it is good to have your controller class to extend `act.controller.Controller.Util` to get a set of handy utilities that helps to return responses.
+If your controller already extends other classes, you can use `static import` to achieve the same effect as demonstrated below:

+1. Extend `act.controller.Controller.Util`:

+    ```java
+    import act.Controller;
+    public class MyController extends Controller.Util {
+        ...
+    }
+    ```

+1. import static:

+    ```java
+    import static act.Controller.Util.*;
+    public class MyController extends Controller.Util {
+        ...
+    }
+    ```

+**Note** In the following section of this page, it assumes the controller code has extended the `Controller.Util` class or has the static import statement as shown above.

 ## <a name="parameter"></a>Getting parameters